conterra/mapapps-charting/README.md

 ------------------
 **Requirement: map.apps 4.2.0**

 First you need to configure the store for which the charts should be displayed.
+This is the data source (layer with attributes) for which the statitics will be calculated.
 For more information have a look at: https://developernetwork.conterra.de/en/documentation/mapapps/39/developers-documentation/stores